core-wg/oscore/draft-ietf-core-object-security.md

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
     * If the block option is used, the AAD includes the AEAD Tag from the previous block received (from the second block and following) {{AAD}}.
 This means that the endpoint MUST store the Tag of each last-received block to compute the following.
+    * Note that the server's \<host\> value MUST be a reg-name ({{RFC3986}}), and not an IP-literal or IPv4address.

 3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the padded Partial IV parameter, received in the COSE Object.

 4. Retrieve the Recipient Key.